-- Early-Distribution Additional Tax.
-If you take a distribution from your IRA before reaching age 59 1/2, you are subject to a 10 percent early-distribution additional tax on the taxable portion of the distribution.
+- 1. Early-Distribution Penalty Tax.
+If you take a distribution from your IRA before reaching age 59 1/2, you are subject to a 10 percent early-distribution penalty tax on the taxable portion of the distribution.
 However, certain exceptions apply.
-Exceptions to the 10 percent additional tax are distributions due to death, disability, first-time home purchase, eligible higher education expenses, qualified disaster recovery distributions, medical expenses exceeding a certain percentage of adjusted gross income, health insurance premiums due to your extended unemployment, a series of substantially equal periodic payments, IRS levy, conversions to a Roth IRA, qualified reservist distributions, qualified birth or adoption distributions, distributions you take for your certified terminal illness, certain emergency expenses, domestic abuse, earnings attributable to an excess or unwanted regular contribution, qualified HSA funding distributions, and any other distribution permitted by law.
-Properly completed rollovers, transfers, recharacterizations, and conversions are not subject to the 10 percent additional tax. - 2.
+Exceptions to the 10 percent penalty tax are distributions due to death, disability, first-time home purchase, eligible higher education expenses, qualified disaster recovery distributions, medical expenses exceeding a certain percentage of adjusted gross income, health insurance premiums due to your extended unemployment, a series of substantially equal periodic payments, IRS levy, traditional IRA conversions, qualified reservist distributions, qualified birth or adoption distributions, distributions you take for your certified terminal illness, earnings attributable to an excess or unwanted regular contribution, and qualified HSA funding distributions.
+Properly completed rollovers, transfers, recharacterizations, and conversions are not subject to the 10 percent penalty tax. - 2.
 Excess Contribution Penalty Tax.
 If you contribute more to your IRA than you are eligible to contribute, you have created an excess contribution, which is subject to a 6 percent excise tax.
 The excise tax applies each year that the excess contribution remains in your IRA.
-If you timely file your federal income tax return, you may still remove your excess contribution, plus attributable earnings, as late as October 15 for calendar year filers.

-3. Excess Accumulation Penalty Tax.
+If you timely file your federal income tax return, you may still remove your excess contribution, plus attributable earnings, as late as October 15 for calendar year filers. - 3.
+Excess Accumulation Penalty Tax.
 Any portion of a RMD that is not distributed by its deadline is subject to an excess accumulation penalty tax of up to 25 percent.
 The IRS may waive this penalty upon your proof of reasonable error and that reasonable steps were taken to correct the error, including remedying the shortfall.
 See IRS Form 5329 instructions when requesting a waiver.
 In addition, the excess accumulation penalty tax may be reduced to 10 percent if the failure to take the RMD is corrected within the correction window.

 Disaster Tax Relief and Repayment of a Qualified Disaster Recovery Distribution.
-If your principal place of abode is in a qualified disaster area, a location to which a major disaster has been declared by the President, and you sustained an economic loss due to the qualified disaster, you may take a qualified disaster recovery distribution without an early-distribution additional tax.
+If your principal place of abode is in a qualified disaster area, you may take a qualified disaster recovery distribution without an early distribution penalty.
 These qualified disaster recovery distributions are subject to any time periods as defined by law and, if multiple distributions are made for the same event, are aggregated with distributions from other IRAs and eligible retirement plans up to \$22,000.
 A qualified disaster recovery distribution is included ratably in gross income over a three tax year period or, if you elect, all in the year of distribution.
 In addition, you are allowed three years after the date of receipt to repay all or part of the qualified disaster recovery distribution without being subject to the one rollover per 1-year limitation or the 60-day requirement.
-Also, amounts received 180 days prior to the qualified disaster for a first-time principal home purchase or construction, but not so used, may be recontributed within prescribed time limits.
+Also, amounts distributed prior to the qualified disaster for a first-time home purchase may be recontributed within prescribed time limits.
 For additional disaster area information and IRS guidance on associated tax relief, refer to IRS forms, notices and publications, or visit the IRS's website at www.irs.gov/DisasterTaxRelief.